Basic Needs Fund

 Once we have received your supporting documents we will assess your eligibility for the Basic Needs Program.

-Once accepted into the program you will have a more in depth discussion with a Community Advocate.
+Once accepted into the program you will have a more in depth discussion with an Advocate.
 They will approve and disburse funding to the relevant parties based on the outcome of the discussion with yourself and any co-applicants.

 What can I request emergency assistance for?